 And that’s how key signatures work.
 You just move your selection on the line of fifths to the left or to the right.
 It is therefore essential to remember how notes are ordered in fifths.
 Once you remember F C G D A E B, it is easy to derive everything else.

 If you want to calculate the signature of E major, for example, you just have to calculate the distance from C to E on the line, which is 4 to the right, so you get 4 sharps.
-The ordering F C G D A E B also tells you the order of sharps sharps (left-to-right) and flats (right-to-left), which are usually memorized as two completely unrelated things by students.
+The ordering F C G D A E B also tells you the order of sharps (left-to-right) and flats (right-to-left), which are usually memorized as two completely unrelated things by students.

 And what role does the circle of fifths play?
-The circle of fifths is just the line of fifths drawn as a circle in which F# and G♭, resp. d# and e♭ for minor scales, overlap.
+The circle of fifths is just the line of fifths drawn as a circle in which F# and G♭, respectively d# and e♭ for minor scales, overlap.
 The reason is that they have the same frequency in the most common tuning system used today.
 This is made possible by reducing the ratio of frequencies in every perfect fifth slightly from 1.5 to approximately 1.4983, which causes the frequencies to start repeating after 12 perfect fifths (i.e. there are only 12 different classes of frequencies).

 This is extremely important for practical reasons because otherwise a musical instrument would require a different key, hole or fret for every note, at least the commonly used ones.
 C# and D♭ would be two separate black keys on the piano, separated by about a quarter of a semitone, and the same goes for all other black keys—and that’s just without mentioning double flats and sharps, which some pieces require.
 This would be a terrible mess.

 However, there is, in my humble opinion, absolutely no advantage to imagining the line of fifths as a circle when reading and writing music notation.
 Accidentals have to be spelled correctly depending on what they represent, and imagining the system as a circle only makes it harder to visualize in your head.